nan0445/Stats-Projects/Reconstruction and clustering.md

 # PCA and Clustering
 Here is some of my scientific stats (not published, otherwise see refs).
-Basically, here are steps of validation and analyses of a typical neural response.
+Basically, here are the first few steps of analyses on a sample of neural response.

 ## 1. Data representation
 ###  raw data - visualization of neural response from volume scanning